Why Individual Training is Essential to Athletic Greatness and How to do it More Effectively

 So, how can we incorporate these 4 elements while training by ourselves?

-Perceptual cognitive motor (PCM) training is a methodology designed using the SwitchedOn app to address these problems.
+Cognitive-motor training (CMT) is a methodology designed using the SwitchedOn app to address these problems.
 The app provides randomized visual and audio cues (colors, numbers, arrows, etc.) that athletes place near eye level and react to with sports-specific movements.
 This helps solve these problems because it:

-Challenges athletes to perform at game speed because they must keep up with the speed that the stimulus changes from one to another.
+4. Challenges athletes to perform at game speed because they must keep up with the speed at which the stimulus changes from one to another.

 Here are 4 drill examples.
 Tap the name while on your mobile device to get taken directly to the drill in the app.